Can we contact you?:

 As a Touchstone Energy Cooperative, we strive to offer new solutions and state of the art technology to meet our member’s needs.

 Your Touchstone Energy Cooperative and our power supply partners of Northeast Missouri Power Cooperative and Associated Electric Cooperatives are continually making changes to make our power generation and delivery to you our member –consumers as environmentally friendly as allowed by cost effective measures.
 For example, Associated Electric Cooperative has been a leader in incorporating wind energy and other renewable energy into the generation power supply mix.
-Associated currently has 1,240 megawatts of wind generation in the portfolio representing 19% of member load in 2022.
-Also, the Hydro power allocation represents 5% of the member's energy needs bringing the renewable resources to 24% of the total power supply mix for 2022.
+Associated currently has 1,240 megawatts of wind generation in the portfolio representing 17% of member load in 2024.
+Also, the Hydro power allocation represents 5% of the member's energy needs bringing the renewable resources to 22% of the total power supply mix for 2024.

 At the distribution cooperative level, we at Southern Iowa Electric Cooperative have two programs for our member-owners to consider.

-The first program is to use energy created by renewable energy jointly owned by Southern Iowa Electric Cooperative and our generation/transmission partners Northeast Power Electric and Associated Electric Cooperative.
-Members may choose to purchase blocks of renewable equal to all or some of their energy from these renewable sources.
+• Members may choose to purchase blocks of renewable equal to all or some of their energy from these renewable sources.
 Many residential customers will average through the year 1000 kWh’s each month of electric usage.
-With the purchase of 1 block, 10% of the energy used in the home is from a renewable source.
+With the purchase of 1 block (100-kilowatt hour (kWh) for residential), 10% of the energy used in the home is from a renewable source.
 The premium for the Green Power Program is added to the amount you are already paying for electricity.
-Renewable energy is sold in 100-kilowatt hour (kWh) blocks.
 The program will be offered semi-annually with a term of 6 months.
-The cost for the Green Power Program for the July 1 - December 31, 2023 term is an adder of $0.272 per 100 kWh block (per month).
-This means for each 100 kWh block that is purchased, $0.272 will be added to the current electric bill.
-If you are interested in participating in this program please contact Lori McAllister at 800-607-2027.

 Are you considering an investment in solar power?
 We can help!